nayu0419/stMMR/README.md

 ```

 **Note**:
 In our study, we employed the Vision Transformer (ViT) model to extract the latent representations of each spot image.
 As a case study, we utilized the Human Breast Cancer dataset.
-The corresponding histology image can be accessed at the provided link: https://www.10xgenomics.com/resources/datasets/human-breast-cancer-block-a-section-1-1-standard-1-1-0.
-To minimize waiting time, we have uploaded the processed histological image representation data to the following Google Drive link: https://drive.google.com/drive/folders/12udlvJ_VyvU5l3mJOOuHO5VOkCqwWaRI.
+The corresponding histology image can be accessed at the provided link: <https://www.10xgenomics.com/resources/datasets/human-breast-cancer-block-a-section-1-1-standard-1-1-0>.
+To minimize waiting time, we have uploaded the processed histological image representation data to the following Google Drive link: <https://drive.google.com/drive/folders/12udlvJ_VyvU5l3mJOOuHO5VOkCqwWaRI>.

 ## Contact

-For any issues regarding the packages, please do not hesitate to submit an issue or contact us at gaorui@sdu.edu.cn and zw@sdu.edu.cn.
+For any issues regarding the packages, please do not hesitate to submit an issue or contact us at <gaorui@sdu.edu.cn> and <zw@sdu.edu.cn>.